Implementation Guide

 You need to retrieve the user context to generate a search token for the corresponding security identity in your Coveo organization.

-To get the full URL for your search token POST call, append /rest/search/v2/token to your Platform Endpoint URL.
-For example, if your data residency region is Ireland, the full URL for your search token POST call is https://platform-eu.cloud.coveo.com/rest/search/v2/token.
+To get the full URL of your search token POST call, append /rest/search/v2/token to your platform endpoint URL.
+Regardless of your data residency region, the full URL of your search token POST call is https://<ORG_ID>.org.coveo.com/rest/search/v2/token where <ORG_ID> is replaced with your unique organization ID.

 Your Coveo search library client-side code will use the search token to authenticate requests to the Coveo Search API.